monsieurkayode/More-Recipes-Kayode-Adeola/README.md

 * Users can login and obtain a token which is verified on every request
 * Users will have to obtain a fresh token after 24 hours when their session has expired
 * Users will only be able to access the full application functionalities only if they are logged in

+## How To Contribute
+* Fork the repository
+* Create a feature branch with a feature.md file
+* Write tests and make them pass
+* Open a pull request